DanOvando/sraplus/README.md

 there….

 If your version of R is lower than 3.5, you might want to consider updating R itself.
-Updating from 3.3 to 3.5 shouldn’t be any hastle.
+Updating from 3.3 to 3.5 shouldn’t be any hassle.
 BIG WARNING THOUGH, updating from say R 2.9 to 3.5 is a major update, and you’ll lose all your installed packages in the process.
 I recommend following the instructions